eriknyquist/ptttl/c_implementation/README.rst

 Portable C implementation of PTTTL/RTTTL parser
 -----------------------------------------------

-This is a reference implementation of a PTTTL/RTTTL parser in C, suitable for embedded applications (no dynamic memory allocation, low static memory usage, minimal dependencies).
+This is a reference implementation of a PTTTL/RTTTL parser in C. The parser API allows you to read PTTTL/RTTTL text from an arbitrary source (i.e. filesystem, memory, socket) and produce a stream of signed 16-bit PCM audio samples.
+This implementation is suitable for embedded applications (no dynamic memory allocation, low static memory usage, minimal dependencies).

 This implementation is split into 3 main parts, to make it easier for you to take only the file(s) that you need: